lance-tech/Lance-2D/README.md

 It is easy to apply the hierarchical structure between game objects in the scene graph.
 By applying the basic 3D hierarchy, the child node inherits the transform properties of the parent node.

-The scenes that made by yourself can be stored separately and each scene can be loaded by registering them in the scene manager at run-time.
+The created scene can be saved as a file and imported through the File Manager at run-time.
+In addition, registering each scene in the scene manager makes it easy to switch between different scenes.